389ds/389ds.github.io/docs/389ds/FAQ/faq.md

 The characteristics of an LDAP server are:

--   very fast read operations
+-   extremely fast read operations
 -   fairly static data
 -   hierarchical
 -   clients use standard LDAP protocol